Michelle and Julia Chang: Appearances

 In the original Tekken, Michelle's father was killed by Heihachi Mishima's men for failing to retrieve a treasure.
-Seeking revenge, Michelle takes part in the tournament.
+Seeking revenge, Michelle takes part in the Iron Fist tournament.
 In Tekken 2, she seeks her kidnapped mother from Kazuya Mishima's subordinates, who have learned the pendant's secret.
 Michelle later adopts a girl named Julia and trains her for self-defense.
 When Michelle disappears while investigating her pendant's connection to the creature Ogre, Julia enters Tekken 3 to rescue her.
 The two are reunited in conclusion.
 Afterwards in the storyline, Julia mainly focused on reforesting her homeland.
 Michelle is also present in the spin-offs, such as Tekken Tag Tournament and Tekken Tag Tournament 2, as well as in the animation Tekken: The Motion Picture.
 Companies including Tsukuda Hobby and Banpresto have made her action figures.

 Besides Julia's mainline appearances in Tekken 3, Tekken 4, Tekken 5, Tekken 6, and Tekken 7, she has also appeared in various Tekken spin-offs, including Tekken Tag Tournament, Tekken Card Challenge, Tekken Tag Tournament 2 (as Jaycee), Tekken 3D: Prime Edition, Street Fighter X Tekken, and Tekken Revolution (as Jaycee).
 Additionally, Julia has been featured in the anime Tekken: Bloodline and in Namcos marketing.
 Several companies, such as Kazya, Brovo Company, Heihachi Zazen, Diamond Select Toys, and Kotobukiya, have produced her figurines.
 Gameplay-wise, Michelle is fast-paced and can easily execute combos.
 She can also perform damaging counters and has a large moveset useful for combos.
 However, she can be hard to play.
 Julia shares a similar playstyle to Michelle, characterized by her speed.